EkaterinaGorbunova/nodejs-apps/coffee-stock-tracker/README.md

 - **Efficient Stock Control:** Simplifies the process of adding and removing inventory, ensuring that cafe owners can easily maintain their stock levels.
 - **Real-Time Updates:** Provides instant feedback on inventory status, helping owners make informed decisions.

-Cafes and Coffee Shops: Helps cafe owners manage their coffee inventory efficiently, ensuring they have the right stock levels for daily operations.

 # How it Can Be Used

 - **Restaurants and Coffee Shops:** Helps cafe owners manage their coffee inventory efficiently, ensuring they have the right stock levels for daily operations.